awsdocs/amazon-aurora-user-guide/doc_source/mysql-ml.md

  SageMaker is a fully managed machine learning service\.
 With SageMaker, data scientists and developers can quickly and easily build and train machine learning models\.
 Then they can directly deploy the models into a production\-ready hosted environment\.
 SageMaker provides an integrated Jupyter authoring notebook instance for easy access to your data sources\.
 That way, you can perform exploration and analysis without managing the hardware infrastructure for servers\.
 It also provides common machine learning algorithms that are optimized to run efficiently against extremely large datasets in a distributed environment\.
 With native support for bring\-your\-own\-algorithms and frameworks, SageMaker offers flexible distributed training options that adjust to your specific workflows\.

- Currently, Aurora Machine Learning supports any SageMaker endpoint that can read and write comma\-separated value format, through a `ContentType` of `text/csv`\.
+ Currently, Aurora machine learning supports any SageMaker endpoint that can read and write comma\-separated value format, through a `ContentType` of `text/csv`\.
 The built\-in SageMaker algorithms that currently accept this format are Random Cut Forest, Linear Learner, 1P, XGBoost, and 3P\.
-If the algorithms return multiple outputs per item, the Aurora Machine Learning function returns only the first item\.
+If the algorithms return multiple outputs per item, the Aurora machine learning function returns only the first item\.
 This first item is expected to be a representative result\.

  Aurora machine learning always invokes SageMaker endpoints in the same AWS Region as your Aurora cluster\.
 Therefore, for a single\-region Aurora cluster, always deploy the model in the same AWS Region as your Aurora MySQL cluster\.

  If you are using an Aurora global database, you set up the same integration between the services for each AWS Region that's part of the global database\.
 In particular, make sure the following conditions are satisfied for all AWS Regions in the global database:
 +  Configure the appropriate IAM roles for accessing external services such as SageMaker, Amazon Comprehend, or Lambda for the global database cluster in each AWS Region\.
 +  Ensure that all AWS Regions have the same trained SageMaker models deployed with the same endpoint names\.
-Do so before running the `CREATE FUNCTION` statement for your Aurora Machine Learning function in the primary AWS Region\.
+Do so before running the `CREATE FUNCTION` statement for your Aurora machine learning function in the primary AWS Region\.
 In a global database, all `CREATE FUNCTION` statements you run in the primary AWS Region are immediately run in all the secondary regions also\.

  To use models deployed in SageMaker for inference, you create user\-defined functions using the familiar MySQL data definition language \(DDL\) statements for stored functions\.
 Each stored function represents the SageMaker endpoint hosting the model\.
 When you define such a function, you specify the input parameters to the model, the specific SageMaker endpoint to invoke, and the return type\.
 The function returns the inference computed by the SageMaker endpoint after applying the model to the input parameters\.
-All Aurora Machine Learning stored functions return numeric types or `VARCHAR`\.
+All Aurora machine learning stored functions return numeric types or `VARCHAR`\.
 You can use any numeric type except `BIT`\.
 Other types, such as `JSON`, `BLOB`, `TEXT`, and `DATE` are not allowed\.
 Use model input parameters that are the same as the input parameters that you exported to Amazon S3 for model training\.

 ```
 CREATE FUNCTION function_name (arg1 type1, arg2 type2, ...) -- variable number of arguments